fsartoris/nlp/README.md

 # Natural Language Processing

 ## Tokenization
 Break up the text into component pieces called "tokens".
-They are the <bold>basic building block</bold> of a document object.
+They are the <b>basic building block</b> of a document object.

 ## Stemming
 ## Lemmatization